Deuce (song): Background

 Gene Simmons stated in reference to the song: "Lyrically, I had no idea what I was talking about.
-Sometimes stuff means a lot, sometimes it means nothing".
+Sometimes stuff means a lot, sometimes it means nothing."

-On July 28, 2009, a live version was released (along with live versions of "100,000 Years" and "Parasite") in the Kiss 01 track pack for Rock Band 2.
+On July 28, 2009, a live version of "Deuce" was released (along with live versions of "100,000 Years" and "Parasite") in the Kiss 01 track pack for Rock Band 2.

 Live performances

 The song was performed during the first Kiss tours, mostly as the opener.
-It was dropped from the setlist for the Rock and Roll Over Tour and was not performed regularly in the USA until the Hot in the Shade Tour in 1990.
-After 1976, it was not played again until a show in Evansville, Indiana in January 1978.
+It was dropped from the setlist for the Rock and Roll Over Tour and was not performed regularly in the US until the Hot in the Shade Tour in 1990.
+After 1976, it was not played again until a show in Evansville, Indiana, in January 1978.
 It was played in some one-off shows in the US in 1988 as well as the European Crazy Nights Tour in 1988.
 Simmons has said that during the band's first tours, after they did the usual setlist and encore, they did not have any more songs to play so they played "Deuce" again.